 Many can be fixed by increasing the weight.
 The Bent Press is the method that allows the greatest weight to be lifted overhead with one hand.
-If a person is side pressing, pressing the weight up and not getting the body under then additional weight will fix this!
+If a person is side pressing, pressing the weight up and not getting the body under then the additional weight will fix this!

 Who inspired you to Bent Press?

 I first read of the lift in Pavel Tsatsouline’s Beyond Bodybuilding.
-But it wasn’t until I learnt that Arthur Saxon set a record of 168kg (371lbs) that I decided to try the lift.
+But it wasn’t until I learned that Arthur Saxon set a record of 168kg (371lbs) that I decided to try the lift.
 I then found a copy of one of his books and made a study of his method.

 James Fuller.
 Who coached me via his Facebook group Strongman Archaeology and has been very patient with me.
-Below shows him pressing from a one handed clean.
+Below shows him pressing from a one-handed clean.